kodecocodes/i10t/sirikit/sirikit.markdown

 ![width=80%](images/SiriRoundOne.png)

-That's the basic setup complete.
-Remember, at the moment you're always returning a response saying that there's no service in the area, which is what you can see above.
-In the next sections you'll work through the detail of handling an intent properly.
+That’s the basic setup complete.
+Remember, at the moment you’re always returning a response saying that there’s no service in the area, which is what you can see above.
+In the next sections you’ll work through the detail of handling an intent properly.

 ## 99 (passengers in) red balloons